 Defending against supply chain attacks - With third-party and vendor ecosystems getting more complex, supply chain attacks are impacting organizations at a scale that hasn’t been seen before.
 Organizations across sectors often work with similar vendors for specific operational needs, and may be part of the same extended IT supply chain network.
 With intel shared in real time, many organizations that may potentially have been impacted by a supply chain attack can take proactive measures to protect themselves.

 Cybercriminal communities and networks - Threat actors are increasingly being seen using secure/encrypted communication channels to collaborate and share information about effective attack tactics to evade detection and maximize impact.
 If enterprises and government agencies do not do the same, there is no way for them to stay ahead of attackers.
-Constant, real-time intel sharing combined with 24/7 vigilance can give network defenders the edge they need to stop even the most advanced threats in their tracks.
+A threat intelligence sharing platform is the need of the hour to provide constant, real-time intel sharing combined with 24/7 vigilance, giving network defenders the edge they need to stop even the most advanced threats in their tracks.

 How Cyware's Threat Sharing Solutions Enable Security Collaboration